Jantienne van der Meij, Liaison Officer WaterCampus

 Marco de Graaff is biologist from origin with a PhD in water technology obtained at Wetsus and Wageningen University.
 The last 5 years he is committed to talent development and co-coordinates the business educational programs at the WaterCampus.
 Besides his work at the WaterCampus, he is project coordinator for the Aqua Nirvana Foundation that aims to provide safe drinking water in Kenyan communities.

-Marcia Silva – Assoc.
+Dr Marcia Silva, UWM Water Technology Accelerator (WaTA) USA– Assoc.
 Scientist & Director WaTA (Water Technology Accelerator), USA

 WaterCampus is the European water technology hub, a unique place where research, education, knowledge and entrepreneurship in the water technology field come together.
 The ideal breeding ground to start or further develop your water tech business.
 WaterCampus Leeuwarden offers starting and existing companies all the tools they need to develop and market innovative ideas in the field of water technology: